gcapes/image-classification-demo/slideshow/slides.md

 # Take-home messages

 - The process is a 'black box': it might perform well, but it might not.
   The model finds patterns in the data, but it might not find what's important to you.
 However...
-- The predictive power is affected by the quality of the training data set.
+- The predictive power of a given algorithm is affected by the quality of the training data set.
   - You should be careful to remove bias from your training data set so that the model isn't biased in favour of the majority class, images with blank backgrounds, centred images, etc. [Short video on bias](https://youtu.be/59bMh59JQDo)
 - There is time involved in getting good input data, but AI needs data to fuel it!

 # Business applications